apigee/microsoft/apigee-edge-arm-template/README.md

 ## Getting Started
 - Create a ssh key pair with the user apigeetrial.
-Replace -C parameter if your machine's admin user is different than apigeetrial.
     ```
     ssh-keygen -t rsa -b 4096 -C "apigeetrial" -N "" -f apigeetrial.key
     ```
     This generates a key pair file apigeetrial.key and apigeetrial.key.pub
-    - so the public key file should like
+    - The public key file should like
           ```
             sh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQDMQYOx.....2OA0jecyUx+3+Okp2dzhw== apigeetrial
           ```
-    - In case you are using the command line to deploy, use following command to get the key in one line.
+    - In case you are deploying using command line, use following command to get the ssh key in one string.
     ```
     cat apigeetrial.key | tr '\n' ' '
     ```
-    You don't have to do this if you are deploying it in portal
+    - For license text, use this command to generate the license text in one string.
+    ```
+    cat license.txt | tr '\n'
+    ```

 - Deploy to Azure using link below
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fapigee%2Fmicrosoft%2F19xue%2Fapigee-edge-arm-template%2Fazuredeploy.json" target="_blank">